Mugangasia/Tanzanian_Water_Pump_Classification/README.md

 A more regulated collection of information and more precise entry of specific data is needed (water-point age, certain types, number of people using, etc.) in addition to a more standard set of options - such that location, payment, and source could be standardized, thus eliminating much of the missing data.

 It might also be helpful to know how to measure the amount of water that is available - the 'amount_tsh' feature seems like it could be very useful but this information would need to be clearly measured as well as the method specifically described in detail.

-## Prerequisites
-These are the libraries that I used in this project.
-* numpy as np
-* pandas as pd
-* matplotlib.pyplot as plt
-* %matplotlib inline
-* seaborn as sns
-* folium
-* datetime as dt
-* from sklearn.model_selection import train_test_split
-* from sklearn.model_selection import cross_val_score
-* from sklearn.model_selection import GridSearchCV
-* from sklearn.metrics import accuracy_score
-* from sklearn.metrics import f1_score
-* from sklearn.metrics import confusion_matrix
-* from sklearn.metrics import classification_report
-* from sklearn.metrics import confusion_matrix
-* from sklearn.linear_model import LogisticRegression
-* from sklearn.ensemble import RandomForestClassifier
-* import xgboost as xgb

 ## Built With: